6 Kinds Of Foods That Can Stunt The Growth Of Your Child

 There are so many reasons to cut junk food out of your children’s diet, and here’s one more.
 Junk food, as its name implies, have very little nutritional value, and does nothing but make your children’s stomachs full (and increase the risk of diabetes and obesity).
 Make sure that your child is only consuming a very limited amount of junk food.

-Though it hasn’t been scientifically proven that soy stunts growth, unfermented soy like soy milk, yogurt, and tofu contain phytic acid, which reduces calcium absorption.
-Calcium is vital for bone development, so consuming too much unfermented soy can affect your child’s growth.
+Though it hasn’t been scientifically proven that soy stunts growth, unfermented soy like soy milk, yoghurt, and tofu contain phytic acid, which reduces calcium absorption.
+Calcium is vital for bone development, so consuming too much-unfermented soy can affect your child’s growth.

 Kids who consume a lot of sugar are usually shorter than kids who have low-sugar diets.
 Like carbohydrates, sugar raises your body’s insulin levels and prevents the body from proper growth.
 Though you shouldn’t ban your child from consuming sugary treats, make sure they do so moderately.

 Note: We are not advocating to abstain from these food items completely, as some of these foods are crucial to your child’s development.
 Always be mindful that moderation is always key to healthy development.